csound/csound/docs/memplay.md

 - `iformat` and `iwsize` follow `diskin2`; the default interpolation is cubic.
 - `ibufsize` controls the small interpolation buffers.
 Refills copy memory only.
 - `iskipinit` preserves the current reader on reinit when nonzero.
-- `iforceSync` is accepted for compatibility and ignored: `memin` always uses synchronous memory access, including with `--realtime`.
+- `iforceSync` is accepted for compatibility and ignored: `memplay` always uses synchronous memory access, including with `--realtime`.
 - An explicit `iend` bounds playback in seconds.
 With looping enabled, the loop runs from `iskiptime` to `iend`, following `diskin2`'s boundary rules.